statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 ## Upcoming talks

-The seminar will resume agains in November.
+The seminar will resume in November.

 ## Recordings